UPDATED INFORMATION ON CORONAVIRUS DISEASE 2019 (COVID-19) AND THE 2020 CPA CONFERENCE.

 Sara Jo Nixon, Ph.D.
 Professor of Psychiatry and Psychology, College of Medicine, College of Liberal Arts and Sciences, University of Florida

 Dr. Sara Jo Nixon is a Professor in the Departments of Psychiatry and Psychology at the University of Florida.
 She is Chief of the Division of Addiction Research, Director of the UF Center for Addiction Research & Education (CARE), and Director of UF Neurocognitive Laboratory.
 Dr. Nixon is a Past President of APA Division 50 and a Founding Chair of the CPA Conference.
 Dr. Nixon uses neurobehavioral methods and models to examine the acute and chronic effects of alcohol and other drugs.
 Within her clinical research, her team also explores sex differences, the effects of age, and the import of ethnic/racial minority status.
 Because of the complex nature of substance abuse, Dr. Nixon’s work uses comprehensive behavioral assessments including neuropsychological testing, brain electrophysiology (electroencephalography and event-related potentials), and clinical research interviews.
 In addition to neurobehavioral research, Dr. Nixon has sustained a strong interest in community outreach and education.
 Her continued commitment to community outreach is reflected in her on-going work focusing on the cognitive, psychological and social concomitants of substance use.
-Dr. Nixon will deliver a Keynote Address at CPA 2020.
+Dr. Nixon will deliver a Keynote Address titled, "WOW!
+You're Still Drinking at Your Age?".

 George F. Koob, Ph.D.
 Director, National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 Dr. George Koob, is an internationally-recognized expert on alcohol and stress, and the neurobiology of alcohol and drug addiction.
 He is the Director of the National Institute on Alcohol Abuse and Alcoholism (NIAAA), where he provides leadership in the national effort to reduce the public health burden associated with alcohol misuse.
 As NIAAA Director, Dr. Koob oversees a broad portfolio of alcohol research ranging from basic science to epidemiology, diagnostics, prevention, and treatment.
 Dr. Koob will present a Special Lecture on NIAAA's priorities related to research on addictive disorders across the lifespan and he will participate in a moderated Q&A session after his address.